-In general, whenever accessing data in a bucket in Google Cloud, your actions will generate an associated charge.
-Actions that generate charges include:
+In general, accessing data in a bucket in Google Cloud will generate an associated charge.
+These actions include:

 - Performing a request